PROBATE RULE 1: ADMINISTRATION AND GENERAL POLICIES

 Any attorney wishing to withdraw from a proceeding under the Probate Code as attorney of record whose client will not consent to sign a substitution of attorney may file a motion or petition seeking such relief and must follow the procedures and use the Judicial Council forms specified in CRC 3.1362.

 The court does not favor the substitution of conservator, executor, administrator, guardian or trustee in propria persona in lieu of attorney of record, unless it is clearly shown that the person acting in propria persona is able to perform the necessary duties and file necessary documents without legal representation.

 (1) Procedure in Probate Court

 (b) Any order of the Family, Juvenile, or Probate Court that permits contact between a defendant/restrained person subject to either CLETS Civil Restraining Orders or Criminal Protective Orders and his or her children, shall contain specific language setting forth the time, day, place, and manner of the transfer of the children, including the safe exchange of the children, in accordance with §3100 of the Family Code.
-Such an order shall not contain language that conflicts with a Criminal Protective Order.
 Safety of all parties shall be the Court’s paramount concern.
 The Court or a Court-related agency may recommend safe and specific contact with the children and direct the defendant/restrained person and/or the victim/protected person to the process for modification of protective orders.

 (2) Modification of Criminal Protective Orders